maciekgajewski/exceptions-under-the-hood/slides/presentation.md

 ???

 * The goal: propagate error to the caller
-* Let caller decide if the error should be habdled gracioulsy
+* Let caller decide if the error should be handled graciously
-* Is it a correct code?
+* Is this a correct code?

 ---
 ## Releasing resources